 To obtain access to a court file or request copies from a court file, complete and submit the Copy Request Form.
 Copy requests can be submitted by email, US mail, fax, or at the Public Room window on the 1st floor of the Justice Building.

 Court staff will calculate the total cost after the request is made.
 If copies are mailed, postage costs will be added.
 All fees must be paid in full before copies will be made by the records department.
+Please allow five business days from receipt of your payment for your copy request to be completed.
+We will strive to complete your request as soon as possible, but some large or complicatated requests may take longer to complete.
+Please include your name, phone number, and email address so that we may contact you with any questions.

 Documents in newer court cases can be reviewed using the kiosk computers in the Jackson County Circuit court lobby (1st Floor).
 Older case files that have not been digitized can be reviewed by requesting the file at the Public Room window on the 1st floor of the Justice Building.